vrijdag 25 november 2016

 Lex choose for a maximum power of 20 watts, to reduce a power of 5 watts.

 The resistors have a maximum power of 2 watts.
-With a power of 1/4 of the maximum power, the resistors will dissipate about 500 mW each and they will not get hot.
+With a power of 1/4 of the maximum power, the resistors will dissipate about 500 mW each and they will get warm, but they will not get hot.

 The 20 dB section